Cross-linguistically Consistent Semantic and Syntactic Annotation of Child-directed Speech: Abstract

-We begin by annotating the corpora with the Universal Dependencies (UD) scheme for syntactic annotation, motivated by its applicability to a wide variety of domains and languages.
-We then proceed by applying an automatic method for transducing sentential logical forms (LFs) from UD structures.
-The two representations have complementary strengths: UD structures are language-neutral and support direct annotation, whereas LFs are neutral as to the interface between syntax and semantics, and transparently encode semantic distinctions.
-We verify the quality of the annotated UD annotation using an inter-annotator agreement study.
-We then demonstrate the utility of the compiled corpora through a longitudinal corpus study of the prevalence of different syntactic and semantic phenomena.
+This paper proposes a methodology for constructing such corpora of CDS paired with sentential logical forms, and uses this method to create two such corpora, in English and Hebrew.
+The approach enforces a cross-linguistically consistent representation, building on recent advances in dependency representation and semantic parsing.
+Specifically, the approach involves two steps.
+First, we annotate the corpora using the Universal Dependencies (UD) scheme for syntactic annotation, which has been developed to apply consistently to a wide variety of domains and typologically diverse languages.
+Next, we further annotate these data by applying an automatic method for transducing sentential logical forms (LFs) from UD structures.
+The UD and LF representations have complementary strengths: UD structures are language-neutral and support consistent and reliable annotation by multiple annotators, whereas LFs are neutral as to their syntactic derivation and transparently encode semantic relations.

+Using this approach, we provide syntactic and semantic annotation for two corpora from CHILDES: Brown's Adam corpus (English; we annotate $\approx$80\% of its child-directed utterances), all child-directed utterances from Berman's Hagar corpus (Hebrew).
+We verify the quality of the UD annotation using an inter-annotator agreement study, and manually evaluate the transduced meaning representations.
+We then demonstrate the utility of the compiled corpora through (1) a longitudinal corpus study of the prevalence of different syntactic and semantic phenomena in the CDS, and (2) applying an existing computational model of language acquisition to the two corpora and briefly comparing the results across languages.

 \keywords{Child Directed Speech \and Semantic Annotation \and Syntactic Annotation \and Cross-linguistic Applicability}